 How You Can Protect Stormwater

-- Fertilizer - Should be applied at appropriate rates or consider organic fertilizers
+- Fertilizer - Apply at appropriate rates or consider organic fertilizers.
+Do not apply before it rains.

-- Herbicides and Pesticides - Use only when necessary and consider natural alternatives
+- Herbicides and Pesticides - Use only when necessary and consider natural alternatives.
+Do not apply before a rain event.

-Stormwater Fee Credits Non-residential property managers have opportunities to improve stormwater quality.
-For this reason the Stormwater Fee Credit program was developed to encourage implementation and maintenance of activities and structures that improve stormwater quality.
-To learn more click here.
+Non-residential property managers have opportunities to improve stormwater quality.
+For this reason, the Stormwater Fee Credit program (PDF) was developed to encourage implementation and maintenance of activities and structures that improve stormwater quality.